-Washtenaw Alive, a suicide prevention planning collaborative of Washtenaw County facilitated by the Washtenaw County Health Department, has put together a list of suicide prevention resources (PDF) in Washtenaw County.
+Washtenaw Alive, a suicide prevention planning collaborative of Washtenaw County, facilitated by Celeste Kanpurwala and Robin Batten, has put together a list of suicide prevention resources (PDF) in Washtenaw County.

 Family Crisis Center of Washtenaw also offers a Parent Empowerment Café to help parents with children who may be at risk of suicidality begin a dialogue with other parents with common experiences and concerns.